pfrazee/bdat-versions-file/README.md

 # bdat-versions-file

+This API parses, modifies, and serializes version history files for bdat archives.
 Used by https://github.com/pfraze/bdat and https://github.com/pfraze/beaker, with the [dat network](https://github.com/maxogden/dat).

-This API reads and writes a semver history for dat archives to a file.
-By default, that filename is `.bdat-versions`.
+## Format

 The file is a newline separated list, where each row takes the following form:

 ```
 {semver} {change_num} {hex_hash}
 ```

-**TODO: put an example file here**

 ## Example usage